SAIS-S2S-Technology/Roadmap/Roadmap.md

 * Guarantee that an ethical framework guides and gives meaning to analysis without reducing complexity
 * Advance a holistic strategy for the adaption of new technologies as they are being developed

 So why is SAIS.Technology S2S a valuable addition to the SAIS community?
 The geopolitical knowledge and strategic skill set of SAIS students provide invaluable assets in resolving some of the core challenges of a changing world.
 The continuous application and transfer of these assets depends on understanding and adapting to meaningful trends early.
 These trends are often complex and - from the perspective of policymaking - embedded in a broader set of concerns.
-Adapting requires the provision of a balance of understanding so that new trends can be understood within the set of existing concerns.
+So adapting first requires a balance of understanding that places trends within the existing set of concerns.

 Hence, adaption requires a balance of understanding so that new trends can be understood within the set of existing concerns.